Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Method

-To explore the correlations between the features from adjacent layers, we multiply them element-wisely, resulting new features $\mathbf{X}^{(j)}_{\text{m}} = \mathbf{X}_\text{d}^{(j)} \odot \mathbf{X}_\text{d}^{(j+1)}$, where $\odot$ denotes the Hadamard product, i.e., element-wise multiplication, and $j \in \{1,2,3\}$.
-After that, we employ the attention mechanism to effectively fuse the features at different levels.
-As shown in Fig.~\ref{MCIF-Net}, three MIF modules are adopted, where each MIF has two inputs, including multiplication features $\mathbf{X}_{\text{m}}^{(j)}$ and the features from the last MIF, \ie,
+Where $Conv(\cdot)$ is a convolution layer, $up(\cdot)$ denotes the upsample operation, $\odot$ denotes the Hadamard product, and $j \in \{1,2,3\}$.
+Since there are four side output levels, we set $L = 4$.} \revI{After that, we fuse the multi-level features using our MIF modules, which are designed based on an interactive attention mechanism.} As shown in Fig.~\ref{MCIF-Net}, three MIF modules are adopted, where each MIF has two inputs, including multiplication features $\mathbf{X}_{\text{m}}^{(j)}$ and the features from the last MIF, \ie,

-where $\mathbf{X}_\text{a}^{(j)}$ is the output of $j$th MIF module, and $f_{\text{MIF}}^{(j)}(\cdot)$ denotes a function acting as the $j$th MIF module.
+where \revI{$\mathbf{X}_\text{a}^{(j)} \in \mathbb{R}^{\frac{H}{2^{j+1}} \times \frac{W}{2^{j+1}} \times 64}$} is the output of $j$th MIF module, and $f_{\text{MIF}}^{(j)}(\cdot)$ denotes a function acting as the $j$th MIF module.
 Note that $\mathbf{X}_\text{a}^{(4)}$ denotes the features provided by the fourth DMC module, \ie, $\mathbf{X}_\text{a}^{(4)} = \mathbf{X}_\text{d}^{(4)}$.